When buying a gas pressure washer, we are often faced with one simple question: which is better, induction vs universal motor pressure washer?

 Obviously, that makes it a no-brainer for commercial pressure washers that are used for heavy cleaning quite frequently.
 In fact, induction motors are very common for power tools and can easily last for years.

 Universal motors can have a decent lifespan but not as long as that of an induction motor.
 They are likely to burn out and need repairs or replacement.

-However, with proper maintenance, they may outlast your expectation.
+However, with proper maintenance, they may outlast your expectations.
 Even for a universal motor, the lifespan depends on its own parts and quality.

 Induction motors are downright more expensive than universal motors.
 They require more materials like copper, steel, and aluminum.

 Consequently, their cost directly affects the cost of the pressure washer.
 They are used in all the top-of-the-line electronics these days.